 Douglas Major's Biography:

-In addition to his demanding concert schedule, he composes a considerable volume of music for organ, synthesizer, choirs, and chamber ensembles, and also serves as Music Director of St. Michaelís Church in Marblehead after 16 years of service there.
+In addition to his concert schedule, he composes a considerable volume of music for organ, synthesizer, choirs, and chamber ensembles, and has recently retired as Music Director of St. Michaelís Church in Marblehead after 16 years of service there.
 His recent compositions include Love Poem to God, which was commissioned by the American Guild of Organists; Requiem in C Minor, a large-scale work premiered in Atlanta in October of 2005, and a suite for organ entitled Cape Ann Portraits, based upon locations along the Massachusetts coastline.
 His compositions include many sacred works, masses, anthems, psalm settings and organ music.
 Douglas Major now lives in Salem, Mass.

-Website ©2013 Atlas Communications, All rights reserved.
+Website ©2019 Atlas Communications, All rights reserved.